apalache-mc/apalache/json-rpc/README.md

 SMT context and assume that this transition holds true.
 Additionally, if `checkEnabled` is set to `true`, the server checks, whether there is a state that is reachable via the current transition prefix, including the supplied transition.
 The parameter `timeoutSec` sets the timeout for this check in seconds.
-If this parameter is set to `0`, then the timout is infinite.
+If `timeout` is not set, or it is set to `0`, then the timeout is infinite.

+To avoid an additional call, we also allow `assumeTransition` to roll back the context to an earlier snapshot *before* assuming the transition.
+In this case, the `snapshotId` parameter must be set to the identifier of the snapshot to roll back to.
+If `snapshotId` is negative (or not set), then no rollback is performed.

 **Input:**